How social media is becoming part of employer background checks.

 - Shared confidential information about a previous employee or client

-viagra cost at cvs Note: These same types of posts can also result in the loss of your current job.
+Note: These same types of posts can also result in the loss of your current job.
 There have been many stories in the news about employees who have been fired after posting offensive content or sending inappropriate company emails.

 Social media done the right way